zetifinance/main-website-2023-fork/content/pages/manufacturers.md

             options
           rich_editor: Fleets want the ability to pay as they drive, rather than fixed repayments.
-Being able to offer your vehicles to be financed per mile provides an attractive alternative financing solution to customers over traditional finance, increasing the chances of you completing the sale.
+Being able to offer your vehicles to be financed per mile provides an attractive alternative financing solution, increasing the chances of you completing the sale.
           image: /img/between.png
       - list_item:
           heading: Transparency